 CONTENTS

-Vision, Mission,

-& Values3
+Vision, Mission, & Values3

 Executive Greeting5

 Opening Statement6

 Program Goals and Structure12

 Research Collaborators14

 Low Carbon Resources16

-Gas Operations 20
+Gas Operations20

 Clean Transportation24

 Clean Generation26

 Customer End-Use Application28

 Financial Highlights31

 Appendix32

-RESEARCH, DEVELOPMENT, AND DEMONSTRATION PROGRAM

 OUR VISION

 Fostering breakthrough innovation

 OUR MISSION

 To develop energy solutions that are affordable, reliable, and increasingly renewable

 OUR VALUES

 CULTIVATE innovation and collaboration

 We work closely with universities, national labs, research consortia, businesses, public agencies, and other key stakeholders to maximize the impact of our investment.

 DIVERSIFY our energy portfolio

 We fund promising, innovative technologies, from bench-scale to demonstration, across the entire energy supply chain.

 SHAPE the future

 We supplement and complement the research efforts of other R&D organizations by responding nimbly to the latest advancements in science and technology.

-"In 2019, we collaborated with research facilities, universities, national labs, and entrepreneurs to support more than 300 RD&D projects in California and beyond.
-Our investment helps these organizations develop innovative technologies that can lower GHG emissions, improve air quality, and increase the safety of our state's gas infrastructure."

-aryan

-Maryam Brown, President SoCalGas

-OPENING STATEMENT

-About Us

-Developing energy solutions that are affordable, reliable, and increasingly renewable

-SoCalGas is taking proactive steps to become one of the cleanest gas utilities in North America, delivering affordable, reliable, and increasingly renewable energy to our customers.
+OPENING STATEMENT Developing energy solutions that are affordable, reliable, and increasingly renewable About Us SoCalGas is taking proactive steps to become one of the cleanest gas utilities in North America, delivering affordable, reliable, and increasingly renewable energy to our customers.
 Central to this bold vision is the company's plan to replace 20% of its traditional gas supply with renewable fuels by 2030, as well as its work to help California attain carbon neutrality.
 The SoCalGas Research, Development, and Demonstration (RD&D) Program plays a key role in this effort.
-Staffed with experts in science, engineering, energy systems, industrial process technology, and environmental policy, the RD&D Program develops, demonstrates, and deploys new products and technologies that can reduce customer costs, save energy, increase safety and reliability, improve air guality, and reduce greenhouse gas (GHG) emissions.
+Staffed with experts in science, engineering, energy systems, industrial process technology, and environmental policy, the RD&D Program develops, demonstrates, and deploys new products and technologies that can reduce customer costs, save energy, increase safety and reliability, improve air quality, and reduce greenhouse gas (GHG) emissions.
 SoCalGas RD&D subject matter experts collaborate closely with universities, research organizations, businesses, national laboratories, public agencies, and customers to move important new technologies from laboratories across the nation to markets in California.
 In support of these goals, in 2019 the RD&D Program invested more than \$13 million in energy technology projects that could improve safety, reliability, efficiency, energy choices, and resiliency for our customers and energy consumers throughout California.